TWTM/NBA/README.md

 # NBA Analysis
-Data Science Projects related to the NBA i've done during my time in university

 NBA_Thesis.py is the notebook that contains the code used in my thesis:
 How have NBA players’ game characteristics adapted over time to strategic changes in the use of three-point shots, and what patterns can be identified when grouping players based on offensive metrics?